CartoDB/cartodb/README.md

 ## Introduction ##

-[CartoDB](http://www.cartodb.com) is a tool for managing PostGIS user dedicated databases.
+[CartoDB](http://www.cartodb.com) is a tool for managing your geospatial data in PostGIS.
+It's similar to Google Fusion Tables, but supercharged and open source!

 Each CartoDB is owned by its user, and is composed of:

   - User Interface: create and manipulate tables and their data, import new ones, or export them to files
   - PostGIS 2 database: a geospatial database with the full range of Postgres and PostGIS functionality